Starring: Anthony Perkins, Vera Miles and Meg Tilly

 |"hello old friend, happy to see me again?"|

 It was all fine for Mr. Bates until he starts receiving notes from his late mother, which he dismissed first as a cruel joke from those who didn't like him.
 But when someone sounding like his mother starts phoning him and a new string of knife murders start to take lives nearby the Bates residence, is Norman becoming "confused" again?

 Being a fan of the original and having so much respect for it, I was skeptical that this sequel would hardly make up for the Hitchcockian flavor that the first film has, but Psycho II knows its audience like the back of its hands and went from a psycho-thriller to a bonafide slasher-drama as Bates is no longer just a monster here, but also a victim of his own insanity.
 Whether he's responsible for all the murders happening upon his release or not, how this will effect the new life he's having creates a fine tension for the film and overall, it works.

 |He's no Samuel Loomis, but Dr. Bill Raymond knows who's the real|

 devil in this film...

-Another thing I find impressive here is the well-handled use of familiar elements from the original; showers, voyeurism, the ole' fashion "bad things happen to good people at the most unexpected time" scenario (ironically due to Norman's past infamy, but not played very well unfortunately), I have to admit defeat, and accept this worthy sequel as an unbeatable slasher classic.
+Another thing I find impressive about this movie is the well-handled use of familiar elements from the original; showers, voyeurism, the ole' fashion "bad things happen to good people at the most unexpected time" scenario (ironically due to Norman's past infamy, but not played very well unfortunately), I have to admit defeat and accept this worthy sequel as an unbeatable slasher classic.

 |Friend or Foe?
 Mary calms Norman down.|